-All allegation of abuse made by children against foster carers or members of a fostering family will be thoroughly investigated with local Children's Safeguarding Board Procedures.
+All allegations of abuse made by children against foster parents or members of a fostering family will be thoroughly investigated with process and procedure aligned to statutory guidance within 'Working Together to Safeguard Children' (2018).
 Multi-agency child protection procedures for handling allegations will be followed in all cases.
-The investigation of allegations against foster carers will be evidence-based, and the decision on how best to proceed will be made in the best interests of the child.
+The investigation of allegations against foster parents will be evidencebased, and the decision on how best to proceed will be made in the best interests of the child.

-Clifford House Fostering understands the need to ensure that support is maintained for all carers during these times, so an independent Support Worker is allocated for the duration of the process.
-In cases where foster carers are suspended and a child has been removed from their care, at the discretion of the agency, carers can receive up to 6 weeks' allowance on the agreement of the Director, but this will cease immediately if it is concluded that the child is not to return.
+Clifford House Fostering understands the need to ensure that support is maintained for all foster parents during these times, so in addition to the agency independent support can be access via FosterTalk.
+In cases where foster parents are suspended and a child has been removed from their care, at the discretion of the agency, carers can receive up to 6 weeks' allowance on the agreement of the Director, but this will cease immediately if it is concluded that the child is not to return.